tobigue/Orkan/README.rst

 workers for each module.

-Taking its cue from the terminology of `Storm <https://github.com/nathanmarz/storm/wiki/Concepts>`_, Orkan adopts the concept of spouts and bolts, adding vents.
+Taking its cue from the terminology of `Storm <https://github.com/nathanmarz/storm/wiki/Concepts>`_, Orkan adopts the concept of spouts and bolts.
 In Orkan:

 **Spouts** are the processes which feed elements into the Pipeline.
 They are defined as functions accepting a callback function, which